What is it?

-Energy Light Acupuncture is part of our comprehensive acupuncture service.
+Micro-Current Color-Light Non-Needle Acupuncture is part of our comprehensive acupuncture service.

 It is A vibrational Energy Medicine with low frequency microcurrents and LED color light therapy.
 A painless Modern Style Acupuncture without needles.
 It is comprehensive because it can address both physical, and the root cause of imbalance at the mental-emotional-spiritual levels.

 And now, we may incorporate vibrational sound therapy of tuning forks.

 It is designed so that we can give you the best treatment, and use whatever modality we feel will help you achieve the best results without the limitations of insurance requirements.

 Experience very rapid relief of acute and chronic pain without needles.
 Can also be used in conjunction with acupuncture needles for complex conditions.

 - Joint Pain and Limited Range of Motion

 - Balancing Chakra and Meridian Energies for Emotional Well-being, anxiety, insomnia, depression, stress